 c.
 Fixed income: This class is invested primarily in investment grade fixed income securities.
 Up to 25% of the funds within this class may be invested in diversified equities or high-yield bonds.
 The expected volatility of the returns for this class will be lower than the balanced fund class.

 d.
 Balanced: This class is a combination of fixed income securities with a larger equity component.
 The fixed income component should exceed 25% of the portfolio.
-Additionally, any aggressive or “specialized” equity component should not exceed one-third (33.3%) of the total equities held.
+Additionally, any aggressive or “exotic” equity component should not exceed one-third (33.3%) of the total equities held.
 Should the fund violate either of these constraints, it should be categorized as an equity fund.
 This class usually has a long-term volatility in the range of 8%–13%.

 e.
 Diversified equity: This class is invested in a broad-based mix of U.S. and foreign equities.
 The foreign equity component (maximum 25% of total holdings) must be comprised of liquid securities in well-developed markets.
 Funds in this class would exhibit long-term volatility comparable to that of the S&P 500.
 These funds should usually have a long-term volatility in the range of 13%–18%.